The MDA Ag Lime Program oversees fair trade practices through uniform licensing and labeling to provide consumer awareness and protection.

 An individual and business wishing to sell, distribute or dispose of ag lime materials must first obtain an ag lime license.
 The ag lime license is effective for the calendar year.
 Licenses expire on December 31st of each year, regardless of issue date.

-The steps to complete the ag lime license application (PDF) are slightly different for distibutors and producers.
+The steps to complete the ag lime license application are slightly different for distibutors and producers.
 Review the Ag lime License Checklist to ensure you’ve completed each step.
-Once you've reviewed the checklist please complete the Ag Lime License Application Form (fillable).
+Once you've reviewed the checklist please complete the Ag Lime License Application Form (fillable PDF).

-The Minnesota Department of Agriculture requires that each sample of ag lime product be analyzed before the product can be sold or used in Minnesota.
+The MDA requires that each sample of ag lime product be analyzed before the product can be sold or used in Minnesota.
 Licensed ag lime producers must sample/analyze each ag lime product each year.

 Distribution Label Requirements

-If you intend to distribute ag lime products in the State of Minnesota there are certain Ag Lime Distribution Label Requirements (PDF).
+If you intend to distribute ag lime products in the state of Minnesota there are certain Ag Lime Distribution Label Requirements, see document under Forms + Resources.
 Listed below is a summary of the label information.

 - Distributor/Producer ID: Name (distributor or producer), business address, product/stockpile location, telephone number